-- LXLE: There are a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
-LXLE is our current favourite.
+- LXLE: There are also a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
+LXLE is one of the most popular.
 LXLE is based on Lubuntu which is an Ubuntu OS using the LXDE desktop environment.
 It is designed to be a drop-in and go OS, primarily for aging computers.
 Find out more or download the latest version at http://lxle.net.

 - lubuntu: lubuntu is a lightweight "flavour" of the Ubuntu Linux operating system but using the LXDE desktop environment in place of Ubuntu's GNOME desktop.
 We've got it running on a couple of older laptops originally designed for Windows XP.
 You can download a disc image HERE (click on the Get lubuntu link) and burn it to a CD or load it on a bootable USB key to try it.
 It may be a little slow running from the CD or USB without actually installing it, but it will give you a chance to test it with your hardware and explore a bit and then, if you like what you see you can actually install it (either side by side with Windows -- assuming you have sufficient free disk space) or replacing Windows.
 A write up on one user's experience can be found HERE.

 In all of the above cases, we're talking about no risk options to try something different without destroying your current installation and no cost if you decide to go ahead and try something new.
 You could well be pleasantly surprised.

 Time to replace that ageing or no longer supported Windows Server (support for Windows Server 2003 officially ended July 14, 2015, extended support for Server 2008 ended 5 years later)?
 Here are a few options you might want to explore and consider:

 - Ubuntu Linux: (http://www.ubuntu.com/server) Probably the best known, and possibly most user-friendly Linux distributions.
 Its biggest advantage is its active development cycle and extremely broad user and support base.
 Our primary server runs Ubuntu.